djsamseng/BibleNotes/README.md

 > Don’t hit back; discover beauty in everyone...
 “I’ll do the judging,” says God.
 “I’ll take care of it.”
 (Romans 12:17-19 MSG)

 >  Don’t let evil get the best of you; get the best of evil by doing good.
 (Romans 12:20-21 MSG)

+## How would you act if ...
+How would you treat others if..

+- How would you act if you knew God was with you whereever you go?

+> For the Lord your God will be with you whever you go (Joshua 1:9)

+> Be strong, courageous, not afraid, not discourages (Joshua 1:9)

+- How would you treat others if you knew God was using them too?
+  - God uses the least of us.
+Jesus wasn't born into a rich family.
+God can use you too.
+  - We should treat the least of us as miracle workers

+- How would you act if you knew God was doing something new in you today?
+  - Enjoy life a bit more?
+  - Try something new?
+  - Have some fun?

+- What promised land have you put on hold?
+What wilderness have you settled into?
+  - Why hasn't God delivered me into the promised land yet?
+    - Do you really think you are ready for your promised land?
+Do you have what it takes?
+      - You'll never be fully ready, it's only God who can make you fully ready
+      - Is God first in your life?

+## The Tithe
+- The tithe originally was for setting aside money for those who couldn't afford their basic needs.
+It was a statement that we're all in this together.
+- Later the church heard about people in a foreign country putting aside money to help each other in their community and the church wanted a piece of the pie
+- So don't fall for the church guilting you into giving them and **only them** money.
+The tithe goes to God, to helping God's people, to where God has put on your heart to give money in accordance to how God has called you to be a good steward.
+- Just because someone quotes a Bible verse doesn't make a scam not a scam.
+There are plenty of examples throughout history of the church abusing donations.
+I personally have fallen for this trap.
+I didn't trust what God had put in my heart because someone made me believe that my heart was evil by using Bible verses out of context.
+This still happens today.
+But don't give up!
+There are plenty of good causes and great people in the church doing great things with the donations they do receive.
+None of us are perfect.
+If it's on your heart to give, then give!